la-oey/Ummm/README.md

 - Extracts vector containing the relevant text in the training CSV file
 - Writes each sentence to the text file, separated by a newline

-(7b) awd-lstm-lm - Builds character level long short-tern memory network (LSTM) language model
+(7b) awd-lstm-lm - Builds character level long short-term memory network (LSTM) language model
 * Reads in "redditTrain/" created in (8a) from its directory
 * Requires PyTorch 0.4
 * Writes binary file that can be used to query the model